 What else should you consider?

 If product sales are declining, you need to know why.
 Products move into decline due to improved offers from competitors, changes in behaviour or because there is no longer a need for the product.
-Across Morocco, there are long-established ‘Ecrivains Publics’ or people who read your mail and write the responses.
+For example, across Morocco, there are long-established ‘Ecrivains Publics’ or people who read your mail and write the responses.
 If the literacy levels in the country continue to improve (currently around 70%, from 60% ten years ago) this service will move into rapid decline.
 The Ecrivians will need to develop their value proposition, or expand their market.